appsmithorg/appsmith-docs/website/docs/write-code/reference/Built-in-JS-Libraries.md

 - [Moment](https://momentjs.com/docs/) simplifies working with dates and times in JavaScript by providing functions for parsing, validating, manipulating, and displaying dates and times.

-- [xmlParser](https://naturalintelligence.github.io/fast-xml-parser/) can be used for parsing and manipulating XML data in JavaScript.

 - [Forge](https://github.com/digitalbazaar/forge) can be used to work with cryptographic algorithms and protocols in JavaScript.